sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_CylindricalProjection.txt

 -- Transform Helpers --

 Most sliders of the node are sized to work with large objects such as Trees, Towers etc..
 The following Multipliers can help with smaller scene sizes

+Global Multiplier			Multiplies against all Transform Helpers.
+Sort of like one slider to rule them all.

 Length/Radius Multiplier		By setting the value lower you can get more adjust the Slider of the Length + Radius Setting to your scene needs